| Title: | Robust Trimmed Clustering |

 The function returns the following values:

-cluster - A numerical vector of size n
+cluster - A numerical vector of size n containing the cluster assignment

 for each observation.
 Cluster names are integer numbers from 1 to k, 0 indicates